xmliszt/taboo-ai/app/roadmap/roadmap.md

 # Taboo AI Releases Roadmap

+## 10 Sep - Release Notes (V3.0.0)

+- **Revamped UI/UX**: Say hello to a sleek and intuitive interface that makes navigating Taboo AI a breeze.
+Experience the charm of classic typography brought to life!
+Our new design invokes a sense of nostalgia while providing a seamless and intuitive experience.
+Enjoy a seamless and engaging experience from start to finish.
+- **Dark/Light Mode**: Tailor your gaming environment to suit your style.
+Whether you prefer a dark or light backdrop, Taboo AI now supports both modes for your convenience.
+- **Dynamic Gameplay**: Engage in "conversation mode" with the AI, turning your sessions into dynamic exchanges.
+No more one-question-one-answer routines.
+Keep the conversation flowing while cleverly coaxing out the 'taboo word'.
+- **Detailed Results**: The results page now offers comprehensive logs of your conversations.
+Save and share your entire gaming session with friends to relive those memorable moments.
+- **User Login and Authentication**: For those eager to contribute topics, now you can!
+Securely log in with your Google Account (more platforms will be included in later releases...) and share your creative ideas with the Taboo AI community.
+- **Enhanced Topic Selection**: Finding your preferred topics has never been easier.
+Sort by various criteria, and see which topics are most popular.
+Discover what fellow players are diving into!
+- **Streamlined Menu**: Everything you need is right at your fingertips.
+Navigate through a comprehensive menu that covers every functionality Taboo AI has to offer.

 ## 28 Aug - Release Notes (V2.10.0)

 - Fresh new look for the topics page - flashcard design, that is easy to understand.